To search this site, type in the keywords that best describe what you are looking for in the field below

 |DURATION:||JUN 2014 - DEC 2015|

-In June 2014, Georgiou commenced work on the $13 million City Beach Redevelopment which will see Georgiou undertake all building works associated with the multi-million project.
+In June 2014, Georgiou commenced work on the $13 million City Beach Redevelopment which saw Georgiou's Building team undertake all building works associated with the multi-million project.

 Scope of works include:

-The building will incorporate grass-topped roofs and viewing towers accessible to the public, more than $3 million of hard and soft landscaping – including the relocation of several mature pine trees – with extensive open pathways, public plazas, an amphitheatre, precast concrete feature wall panels and high quality finishes throughout.
+The building incorporates grass-topped roofs and viewing towers accessible to the public, more than $3 million of hard and soft landscaping – including the relocation of several mature pine trees – with extensive open pathways, public plazas, an amphitheatre, precast concrete feature wall panels and high quality finishes throughout.

-The new surf club will replace the current outdated facility, and include a gymnasium area and administration and bar facilities.
-The commercial tenancies will be leased to private restaurant and retail businesses, and will provide a much-needed vibrant social hub on the beach front.
+The new surf club replaced the previous outdated facility, and includes a gymnasium, administration area and new bar facilities.
+The commercial tenancies are being leased to private restaurant and retail businesses, and will provide a much-needed vibrant social hub on the beach front.

 |CLIENT:||CURTIN UNIVERSITY OF TECHNOLOGY|